The Pulse of K-Entertainment

 Exports are giving investors the confidence to pay up

 The export data is what makes the valuation story believable.
 Korea Herald reported that Korean cosmetics shipments rose 12.3 percent in 2025 to a record $11.4 billion, while small and medium-sized companies shipped $8.32 billion overseas and pushed the number of exporters past 10,000 for the first time.
-Donga backed up the SME export figure and said first-quarter cosmetics exports hit another record at $2.18 billion.
+The Dong-A Ilbo report added that first-quarter cosmetics exports hit another record at $2.18 billion.
 That is why this deal cycle feels sturdier than a single viral product wave.
-When overseas demand keeps broadening, buyers can underwrite not only a hot brand but the ecosystem around it.
+When overseas demand keeps broadening, buyers can underwrite not only a hot brand but the ecosystem around it, especially when North American retail and distributor access are part of the same growth story.
 We are watching K-beauty graduate from cool-girl category to durable consumer asset class, and frankly that is a much bigger story than any one launch calendar.

 K-beauty is starting to look like a system, not a niche

-VIG Partners buying aesthetic and medical beauty assets from LG Chem, KKR moving on Samhwa, and Ark & Partners taking Changshin show how far the thesis has widened, as reported by Korea Herald and Donga.
-The smart money is no longer asking whether K-beauty can travel.
+VIG Partners buying aesthetic and medical beauty assets from LG Chem, KKR moving on Samhwa, and Ark & Partners taking Changshin show how far the thesis has widened, as reported by Korea Herald and Dong-A Ilbo.
+Those same reports make clear that the continued deal pace and export growth did not cool once the 2025 record year closed.
+As reported by Dong-A Ilbo, five K-beauty deals were completed in the first quarter of 2026, which is why the smart money is no longer asking whether K-beauty can travel.
 That question was settled when exports broke records and brands started winning abroad without a giant legacy parent.
 The new question is who controls the inputs, channels, and packaging that let the next breakout scale faster.
 That is why this moment feels bigger than beauty gossip.
 Korea's cosmetics industry is starting to resemble a mature global platform business, and once investors see that, they do not usually price it like a fad for very long.

 Fans Also Ask